-This is a syndrome that results from swelling of a muscle.
-The muscle is retained in its fixed volume fascia, however, and thus the swelling of the muscle causes occlusion of the blood supply. this can result in infarction, and can cause an ischaemic contraction known as Volkmann’s Ischaemic Contracture.
+Compartment syndrome is a condition that results from swelling of a muscle.
+The muscle is retained in its fixed volume fascia (its “compartment”), however, and thus the swelling of the muscle causes an increase in pressure within the fascia, and subsequent occlusion of the blood supply and normal functioning of the tissues in the compartment.
+This can result in infarction, and is usually excruciatingly painful.
+If left untreated, it can result in loss of limb, or less severely an ischaemic contraction known as Volkmann’s Ischaemic Contracture.

 It typically occurs in the forearm and calf, but can also occur in the thigh and foot.

-- Continued pressure on a limb – e.g. lying for hours in the same position on the same limb – often seen in drug and alcohol abuse.
+- Continued pressure on a limb – e.g. crush injury, or lying for hours in the same position on the same limb – often seen in elderly patients after a fall, or in drug and alcohol abuse

 - Swelling of the muscle – usually as a result of post-traumatic bleeding and oedema.